 Introduces students to career options through guest speakers and shadowing activities.
 Includes an internship seminar where students can learn the best methods to seeding internships.

 At the end of one semester enrolled in the college students may begin earning internship hours in Iowa.
-A number of positions are listed in the Career Development & Opportunities area of the pharmacy website, as well as distributed through the CPHS Pharmacy Student Weekly Announcements.
+A number of positions are listed in the Old-Career Development & Opportunities area of the pharmacy website, as well as distributed through the CPHS Pharmacy Student Weekly Announcements.
 Networking with students, professors, and organizations is highly effective.

 Students are able to determine their interests and how they match with various pharmacy careers.